abogdanova/SwarmGE/README.md

 Mutate the individual by replacing a randomly selected subtree with a new randomly generated subtree.
 Guaranteed one event per individual, unless `params['MUTATION_EVENTS']` is specified as a higher number.

+###Mutation Events

+The ability to specify the number of mutation events per individual is provided in PonyGE2.
+This works for all mutation operators currently implemented, but works slightly differently in each case.
+The default number of mutation events is 1 per individual.
+This value can be changed with the flag:

+    --mutation_events [INT]

+or by setting the parameter `MUTATION_EVENTS` to `[INT]` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the number of mutation events per individual.

+For subtree mutation, exactly `MUTATION_EVENTS` number of mutation events will occur.
+This is accomplished by calling the subtree mutation operator `MUTATION_EVENTS` times for each individual. *__NOTE__ that this means that the same subtree can be mutated multiple times.*

+For linear genome mutation operators, the `MUTATION_EVENTS` parameter operates slightly differently to subtree mutation.
+With the linear mutation operator `int_flip_per_ind`, exactly `MUTATION_EVENTS` mutations will occur on the genome (i.e. there is no `MUTATION_PROBABILITY` used).
+However, with `int_flip_per_codon` mutation the `MUTATION_EVENTS` parameter will only affect the *probability* of per-codon mutation events occurring.

 #Evaluation
 ----------